Joseph & Feiss Company

 Men’s Warehouse acquired the Joseph & Feiss trademark in December 1996.
 9

-Ground was broken for the development in 2004 when Ameri-Con began demolition of the center of the factory to make room for new townhomes and parking.
+The ground was broken for the development in 2004 when Ameri-Con began demolition of the centre of the factory to make room for new townhomes and parking.
 The two largest buildings on the site would be retained.
 7 The main warehouse structure would consist of 33 two-bedroom flats while 21 two-level lofts would be built in the old administration building.
 8

 A fire in 2006 destroyed the wood framework for six townhomes.
 7 Citing the fire and a slow housing market, Ameri-Con abandoned the project.

 Huntington Bank, Ameri-Con’s lender, foreclosed.
 6 The property failed to sell at a sheriff’s sale and was eventually split into two pieces and sold at a private auction.
 Developer Mark Strauss bid $375,000 for two six-unit buildings, one of which was finished and the other abandoned.
 Another developer, Doug Perkowski of Urban Housing Limited, acquired the vacant factory for $255,000.
 Strauss’ project, Kierland Commons, which will consist of 26 townhomes in five to nine buildings, will cost $1.6 million.
 Work to rehabilitate the boarded units began in February 2010.

 On July 28, 2011, the State of Ohio’s Department of Development awarded $1 million in Ohio Historic Preservation Tax Credits towards the renovation of the remaining Joseph & Feiss buildings.
 5 The project, with an estimated cost of $9 million, sought to rehabilitate the structure into 62 market-rate apartments.